-Filtration via materials containing calcium carbonate (semi-burnt dolomite, marble or Jurassic limestone) causes neutralisation of the free aggressive carbonic acid until a balance hydrogen carbonate and carbon dioxide is achieved.
-The free carbonic acid reacts with calcium carbonate from the filter material.

-Meaning that deacidification filters have to be topped up regularly.
+Filtration via materials containing calcium carbonate (semi-burnt dolomite, marble or Jurassic limestone) causes neutralisation of the free aggressive carbonic acid until a lime-carbonic acid equilibrium is achieved.
+The free carbonic acid reacts with the calcium carbonate from the filter material and slowly dissolves it.
+For this reason, deacidification filters must be refilled regularly.

-Small amounts of iron can also be removed.
-If the iron contents are higher, pre-filtration is required since iron coating can influence the effectiveness of the material.
+Small amounts of iron can be removed at the same time.
+Pre-filtration is required for larger iron contents, since iron deposits affect the effectiveness of the material.